NIPAG conducts assessments based on survey and catch data using a variety of

 of predators such as cod brings an additional dimension to stock

-Headquarters in Dartmouth, Nova Scotia, and places such as Tromso, ICES
+Headquarters in Halifax, Nova Scotia, and places such as Tromso, ICES

 Headquarters in Copenhagen, and Nuuk, Greenland among others.